Oliver S. Picher: Biography

 In October he was promoted to colonel.
 He flew 34 combat missions and earned the Silver Star, three Legions of Merit, the Distinguished Flying Cross and five Air Medals, serving in combat until February 1945.
 He returned to Washington for duty with the Operations Division of the War Department General Staff and attended the first class of the National War College.
 He next served as executive for the director of plans and operations and in June 1948 became director of operations after promotion two months previously to brigadier general.
 In his new role, he had to mobilize C-54 transports from all over the world to break the Russian blockade of Berlin, known as the Berlin Airlift.

 General Picher went to Japan in September 1949 as commanding general of Far East Air Force's 315th Air Division at Itazuke.
-The following March he became inspector general of FEAF at Tokyo and a year later was named director of personnel in the command, with promotion March 8, 1952, to major general.
+The following March he became inspector general of FEAF at Tokyo and a year later was named director of personnel in the command, with promotion on March 8, 1952, to major general.
 He again returned to Washington and became assistant for programming under the deputy chief of staff for operations.
 In June 1955 he was appointed director of strategic plans for the Joint Chiefs of Staff.

-He was promoted to lieutenant general April 1, 1958 and selected for the position of Director of the Joint Staff.
+He was promoted to lieutenant general on April 1, 1958 and selected for the position of Director of the Joint Staff.
 He retired on May 11, 1960.